 - Part A Individuals in this group receive the full TennCare benefits package, as well as essential wraparound home and community based services.
-These individuals would be subject to monthly premiums to be determined on a sliding scale based on the member's household income. - Part B Individuals in this group would receive a specified package of essential wraparound services and supports, including premium assistance.
+These individuals are subject to monthly premiums, which are determined on a sliding scale based on the member's household income. - Part B Individuals in this group receive a specified package of essential wraparound services and supports, including premium assistance.